wso2/docs-is/en/docs/fragments/artifact-binding-settings.md

 ```

 !!! tip
     The default time limit is 4 minutes.
-In a practical scenario, this time limit should be smaller than the SAML response validity
+In a practical scenario, this time limit should be lesser than the SAML response validity
     period.

 ----